Mitra98t/Flavor/nova_script_book/src/introduction.md

 > Here I will inlcude notes, mainly my reasonings and thoughts

 > [!QUESTION]
-> Here I will note staff to be studied more or that i do not fully understand
+> Here I will note stuff to be studied more or that i do not fully understand
 > yet

 > Add more of those here...